Gambling in contests with random initial law: Appendix: Necessity of conditions for a symmetric Nash equilibrium

-\begin{proof}[Proof of Forward Implication of Theorem \ref{thm:characterisation}.]
-We have shown that if $\nu$ is a symmetric Nash equilibrium then $\nu$ must be strongly admissible with respect to $\mu$.
-It remains to show, firstly that $\nu$ must have a decreasing density, and secondly that the density can only decrease at points where the convex order constraint is binding.
+\begin{pf*}{Proof of forward implication of Theorem \ref{thmcharacterisation}} We have shown that if $\nu$ is a symmetric Nash equilibrium then $\nu$ must be strongly admissible with respect to $\mu$.
+It remains to show, first that $\nu$ must have a decreasing density, and second that the density can only decrease at points where the convex order constraint is binding.

-Let $(\pi,\pi)$ be a candidate symmetric Nash equilibrium, and suppose $\pi$ has the properties given in Theorem~\ref{thm:Atomfree}.
-Suppose that $\pi$ is such that $F_{\pi}$ is not concave on $(0,\infty)$.
-Then there exist $a,b$ with $0<a<b< \infty$ such that $F_\pi(b) - F_\pi(a)>0$ and for $x \in (a,b)$,
+Let $(\pi,\pi)$ be a candidate symmetric Nash equilibrium, and suppose $\pi$ has the properties given in Theorem~\ref{thmAtomfree}.
+Suppose that $\pi$ is such that $F_{\pi}$ is not concave on $(0,\infty )$.
+Then there exist $a,b$ with $0<a<b< \infty$ such that $F_\pi(b) - F_\pi(a)>0$ and for $x \in(a,b)$,

-Let $\sigma$ be such that $F_{\sigma}(x) = F_\pi(x)$ for $x$ outside $[a,b)$ and for $x \in [a,b)$, $F_\sigma(x) = F_\pi(a) + \phi [ F_{\pi}(b) - F_{\pi}(a)]$, where $\phi$ is chosen so that the means of $\sigma$ and $\pi$ agree.
-Then $\int_a^b (F_\pi(x)-F_\pi(a)) dx = \int_a^b (F_\sigma(x)-F_\pi(a)) dx = \phi[ F_{\pi}(b) - F_{\pi}(a)] (b-a)$ and it follows that $\phi<1/2$.
+Let $\sigma$ be such that $F_{\sigma}(x) = F_\pi(x)$ for $x$ outside $[a,b)$ and for $x \in[a,b)$, $F_\sigma(x) = F_\pi(a) + \phi[ F_{\pi}(b) - F_{\pi}(a)]$, where $\phi $ is chosen so that the means of $\sigma$ and $\pi$ agree.
+Then $\int_a^b (F_\pi(x)-F_\pi(a)) \,dx = \int_a^b (F_\sigma (x)-F_\pi(a)) \,dx = \phi[ F_{\pi}(b) - F_{\pi}(a)] (b-a)$ and it follows that $\phi<1/2$.
 Then

 and hence $(\pi,\pi)$ cannot be a symmetric Nash equilibrium.